List of Fullmetal Alchemist characters: Shou Tucker

 Major Shou Tucker (ショウ・タッカー, Shō Takkā), the "Sewing-Life Alchemist" (綴命の錬金術師, Teimei no Renkinjutsushi), is a bio-alchemist who excels in the creation of chimeras and became a State Alchemist by creating a talking chimera which starved itself to death shortly after its creation.
 Prior to his certification, he and his family were left in poverty that his wife left him two years ago, leaving only him and his daughter Nina.
 The Elric brothers first visit his residence to find information on chimeric alchemy after confronting a chimera on their previous adventures as a way to restore their bodies.
-After meeting Tucker and returning to further their studies, they learn during their third visit that the talking chimera was actually his wife fused with another animal when they discover a second one after Tucker fused his daughter, Nina, with his pet dog, Alexander, in order to maintain his position as State Alchemist.
+After meeting Tucker and returning to further their studies, they learn during their third visit that the talking chimera was actually his wife fused with another animal when they discover a second one Tucker created by fusing his daughter, Nina, with his pet Pyrenean Mountain Dog Alexander in order to maintain his position as State Alchemist.
 When confronted, Tucker expresses no remorse for his actions while justifying them from a scientific point of view, leaving a mortified Edward with a painful lesson.
-After being beaten an inch of his life by Edward and placed under house arrest for his actions, Tucker is later confronted and executed by Scar along with the Nina-Alexander hybrid.
+After being beaten to within an inch of his life by Edward and placed under house arrest for his actions, Tucker is later confronted and executed by Scar along with the Nina-Alexander hybrid.

-In the first anime adaptation, after being arrested and labeled legally dead when reported to have been secretly executed by the State, Tucker is reassigned to perform classified research in creating chimeras within the clandestine 5th Laboratory.
-Tucker eventually becomes a chimera while experimenting to revive his daughter, gaining the appearance of a man crucified upon the back of a large dog.
-Bent on achieving his goals of reviving Nina by any means, Tucker sided with Greed's faction and then Frank Archer before going into hiding.
-Though Tucker succeeds in recreating Nina's human body using the philosopher's stone in Alphonse's body, he loses his remaining sanity when he discovered that the Nina doll was without a soul.
+In the first anime adaptation, Tucker is still arrested and labeled legally dead when reported to have been secretly executed by the State, with the Nina-Alexander chimera having escaped during the arrest and subsequently being put out of its misery by Scar.
+Tucker is reassigned to perform classified research in creating chimeras within the clandestine 5th Laboratory.
+Tucker eventually becomes a chimera while experimenting to resurrect his daughter, gaining the appearance of a man crucified upon the back of a large unspecified canine.
+Bent on achieving his goals of reviving Nina by any means, Tucker sides with Greed's faction and then Frank Archer before going into hiding.
+Though Tucker succeeds in recreating Nina's human body using the Philosopher's Stone in Alphonse's body, he loses his remaining sanity when he discovers that the Nina doll was without a soul.

+In the second anime adaptation, his death at the hands of Scar still happens.

-Appearing the live-action film as a major antagonist, Tucker serves as an accomplice to a military coup planning to take control of Amestris after being arrested for his crimes.
-Out of spite towards Edward for exposing him, he helps them create Mannequin Soldiers to ravage the country before being killed by Lust, dying with his ambitions unfulfilled.
+Appearing in the live-action film as a major antagonist, Tucker serves as an accomplice to a military coup planning to take control of Amestris after being arrested for his crimes.
+Out of spite towards Edward for exposing him, he helps them create Mannequin Soldiers to ravage the country before being fatally wounded by Lust, who leaves him to die with his ambitions unfulfilled.

 Tucker is voiced by Makoto Nagai and Chuck Huber in the Japanese and English versions, respectively.
 Tucker is portrayed by Yo Oizumi in the live-action film adaptation.

+In a November 2023 Ranker poll of 180,000 users, Shou Tucker was ranked as the 6th most hated TV character of all time.